hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 *Data Races*.
 Two receives in the same `compute` block are considered concurrent if they are not ordered by `await`.
 Receiving from the same stream multiple times concurrently is considered a data race on the stream.
+As a consequence, within each `compute` block, correctly synchronized `receive`s **from the same stream** always execute in program order.

 #### Processing Data Streams with `foreach`